pradeepngupta/BeyondTheStack---Newsletter/Edition 10 - Missed Notification can Cause Sales Loss/edition.md

 ---

 ## 📅 Coming Up in Future Editions:

-How XML can be used to compile Java at runtime — power tools for workflow engines
+1. How XML can be used to compile Java at runtime — power tools for workflow engines

-How Observability plays a crucial role in Kubernetes clusters — learnings from KCD Bengaluru
+2. How Observability plays a crucial role in Kubernetes clusters — learnings from KCD Bengaluru

+3. Taming Threads and Scaling Smarter  — The Art of Managing Concurrency

 🔁 Feel free to reply with stories where a simple notification (or the lack of one) made all the difference.